ycpcs/cs320-spring2025/labs/index.md

 **NOTE: Here are the [Installation Instructions](./Eclipse-Java-Installation.html) for the versions of Java and Eclipse that we will be using for CS320 (which will hopefully be installed KEC 119 and KEC 123).**

+**NOTE: And here are more [Specific Installation and Troubleshooting Instructions](./lab02-notes.html) if you happen to experience run-time issues after you have installed your Eclipse-Java development environment.**

 This page lists the lab activities for the course.
 I will introduce and review the labs in class, but you will have to work on them outside of class, as they require a **substantial** amount of time and effort.
 All of the labs will be graded on a **Pass / Fail** basis, as required assignments.  **Note that failure to submit a sufficiently complete lab by the due date (a lab that receives a failing grade OR is late) could result in up to a 5% penalty off your course grade.**

 The labs provide extremely important concepts and techniques that will be essential for completing your team project.
 The given due dates are the enforced dates, but I **HIGHLY** encourage you to work on the SQL-related labs (Lab04, Lab05, and Lab06) ahead of time, as they are essential for getting a good start on your persistent database design and implementation.